-At the time of writing, the government has yet to confirm its decision regarding Fixed Odds Betting Terminals.
+The government has now confirmed its decision regarding Fixed Odds Betting Terminals to reduce the limit to £2.
 Certainly the Association of British Bookmakers are not convinced that the critics of the machines are being entirely fair.
 A spokesperson for them said, “As with all forms of gambling there will be winners and losers and the research also shows a customer won over £13,000 in four hours on a gaming machine.
 In both cases there is no reason to believe that the individuals could not afford their stakes.
 Losses in other forms of gambling can be significantly higher than the exceptional loss cited here”.
 Admittedly, “other gamblers lose more money” isn’t the best argument that they could put forward.

 The argument also fails to hold water when you consider some of the critics of FOBTs from within the gambling industry.
 Breon Corcoran, for example, was the outgoing Chief Executive of Paddy Power when he said, “We now believe that the issue has become so toxic that only a substantial reduction in FOBT stake limits to £10 or less will address societal concerns.
 I am confident we could operate our retail business successfully and profitably under such circumstances.
 Other well-run operators should be able to do the same”.
 That was in a letter to the minister at the Department of Culture, Media and Sport, Tracey Crouch, who is responsible for the government’s ongoing consultation.